Chapter Fifty Three III

 We finish and head to the apartment.
 Everyone needs a rest, even Chan, who’s been living the full bore temple life.
-Janah is going to make sure his couple of days before we travel are quiet.
-When we hit the apartment, she suggests everyone chill.
-I put on quiet Chinese instrumental music, very low, just a whisper, turn down the lights, light candles and stretch out with the others on the mats and pillows.
+When we hit the apartment I put on quiet Chinese instrumental music, very low, just a whisper, turn down the lights, click on my recent acquisitions, flameless candles, and stretch out with the others on the mats and pillows.
 Nikko and I curl up together, as if on cue, we sleep for over three hours.
-I wake first, followed shortly by Chan and Nikko, Janahs begins to move.
+I wake first, followed shortly by Chan and Nikko, Janah begins to move as well.

 I thought about making a big pot of strong green tea, with a bag of Tazo Wild Sweet Orange, which may be the best tasting tea in the universe.
 If you mix it with Tazo Awake, you get to Nirvana early.
 I change my mind, take out my mortar and pestle, add loose green tea, break open the bags of Orange and mash the leaves into a powder.